Yusuf-M-Mirza/Project-2/README.md

   - **37.8% higher** compared to onsite employees
   - **13.8% higher** compared to hybrid employees

-- **Difference between Remote & Onsite employees is _statistically significant_.** Thus backing a the hypothesis:
+- **Difference between Remote & Onsite employees is _statistically significant_.** Thus backing the hypothesis:
-  - **_"Work-arrangement is the most significant variable in determining levels of Burnout, with Remote employees experiencing it the most."_**
+  - **_"Work-arrangement is the most significant variable in determining levels of Burnout, with Remote employees experiencing it the most and Onsite employees experiencing it the least."_**

+- Onsite working arrangements are therefore shown to be the best and most sustainable.

 <p align="center">
   <img src="https://i.imgur.com/y64cyAT.png" alt="Burnout Levels" width="45%" />